david-ma/workshop/HealthHack2016.md

  Researcher in the same room as programmer and analysts and help to derive viable solution

 **Did hackathon ever produced viable outputs for researchers?**
- Pipeline analysis from 100 files in *n* different folders from data consolidation and thereby helping researchers
+ Pipeline analysis from 100 files in *n* different folders for data consolidation,thereby helping researcher to quickly work on  complete dataset

 **what is git?**
 Version control system